 The purpose of this page is to guide you through the steps of setting up Distributed Administration in your organization's instance of Brightspace.
-After you complete this page, you will have completed the following setup steps for Distributed Administration:

 - Set Distributed Administrator configuration variables.

-- Create a new custom Sub-Org Unit Type.
+- Create a new custom Sub-org unit Type.

-- Create a new Sub-Org Unit.
+- Create a new Sub-org unit.

-- Add your Sub-Org Unit Type to Roles and Permissions.
+- Add your Sub-org unit Type to Roles and Permissions.

-- Apply role permissions to your Sub-Org Administrator role.
+- Apply role permissions to your Sub-org administrator role.

-- Create and enroll a user as a Sub-Org Administrator role.
+- Create and enroll a user as a Sub-org administrator role.

-- Create a custom widget to link to the Sub-Org Unit homepage.
+- Create a custom widget to link to the Sub-org unit homepage.

 Set Distributed Administrator configuration variables